It’s invitation time in your world of wedding planning. Which can sometimes be overwhelming. There are so many options out there.

 If you’re cutting your invites yourself then while you can use household scissors, I don’t recommend it.
 Your hands will be worn out, it’s time consuming, & chances are that your lines won’t be straight.

-Instead grab a simple paper cutter like this one.
+Instead grab a simple paper cutter.
 You’ll be able to use it for just about anything after your wedding as well.

 *Pro Tip: Save paper by printing more than 1 invitation on a single sheet of paper.